-These are summarised in Table 2 and discussed here.
+These are summarised in Table 2 and the most frequent are discussed here.
 Neurodivergent conditions are highly inheritable [Demontis et al 2019] while brain structure and function show variations from neurotypical in both autism and ADHD, as does the autonomic nervous system.
 Mental health problems occur frequently in neurodivergent people and are particularly common in younger women.
-Environmental factors, especially adverse childhood experiences, may contribute to the production of a wide range of clinical manifestations of disordered mental health in females.
-Emotional impulsivity is especially common among girls with autism and ADHD [Barkley & Fischer 2010] and may be associated with a variety of undesirable outcomes [Young et al 2005], including self-harm and suicidality.
+These can have devastating consequences as lifetime hazard ratios (HR) are much greater in ADHD females for being diagnosed with anti-social disorders (HR 7.2), mood disorders (HR 6.3), eating disorders (HR 3.5), developmental disorders (HR 3.2), addiction (HR 2.7) and anxiety (HR 2.3) when compared to neurotypical females [Young et al 2020].

+Self-harm and suicidality

 Suicide represents a leading cause of early death among autistic girls and women, with two-thirds reporting considering suicide at some stage [Cassidy et al 2014], and over half of these planning or attempting it.
 Although completed suicide is more common in men across society generally, autistic females without learning difficulty are at higher risk of suicide than autistic males, with suicidal ideation often occurring in the absence of clinical depression.
-Neurodivergent females are more likely than neurotypical women to succeed in their suicide bid, and over 10% of completed suicides were reported to have autism [Cassidy et al 2022].
+Neurodivergent females are more likely than neurotypical women to succeed in their suicide bid, and over 10% of completed suicides were reported to have autism.
 One study reported that among a largely female cohort of people who had attempted suicide more than once, over 40% had significant autistic traits [Cassidy et al 2022].
 Multiple risk factors for completed suicide have been implicated for neurodivergent females, including adverse life events, social isolation, impulsivity, cognitive inflexibility, camouflaging and delayed diagnosis.